Free zones

 The DIFC's two routes: regulated finance and technology

 The DIFC has two distinct sides, and which one you fall on changes everything about cost and process.
-One side is regulated finance — banks, fund managers, insurers — overseen by the DIFC's own regulator (the DFSA), with disputes heard in the DIFC Courts.
-The other is its technology side: non-regulated technology licences for software, data, AI and proptech businesses that want the DIFC's legal framework and credibility without being a regulated financial firm.
+One is regulated finance — banks, fund managers, insurers — overseen by the DFSA.
+The other is its technology side: non-regulated licences for software, data, AI and proptech firms that want the DIFC's legal system and credibility without being a regulated financial firm.
+Either way it's a DIFC entity, governed by DIFC rules under English common law, not the onshore UAE (mainland) company law that applies outside the free zones.

 The DIFC Courts

 The single biggest reason international companies choose the DIFC is its courts.
-Set up by Dubai law in 2004, the DIFC Courts are an independent, English-language judiciary that applies common law — the legal tradition of London, New York and Singapore — and sit entirely separate from Dubai's Arabic-language, civil-law onshore courts.
-Here is what that gives a business:
+Set up by Dubai law in 2004, the DIFC Courts are an independent, English-language judiciary that applies common law, separate from Dubai's Arabic-language, civil-law onshore courts.
+The bench is senior commercial judges from across the common-law world — England, Scotland, Australia and others — alongside Emirati judges, sitting across a Court of First Instance, a Court of Appeal and a Small Claims Tribunal.
+It is a genuine commercial court: claims before it reached around AED 6.8 billion in the first half of 2025 alone.

 How the DIFC compares